 Transforming Schools: Alternative Perspectives on School Reform

-D. G. Mulcahy is Connecticut State University Professor in the School of Education and Professional Studies.
+D. G. Mulcahy is Connecticut State University Professor in the School of Education.
 His research and teaching interests center on curriculum and policy in education.

 Kurt Love is an associate professor in the Department of Teacher Education.
 He also provides support and professional development for teachers at the Environmental Sciences Magnet School at Mary M. Hooker in Hartford and teaches courses at the Sustainable farm School of Connecticut in West Simsbury.